 The 80s certainly didn’t shy away from shiny, bold fabrics, even when it came to undergarments.
 Metallic panty and bra sets walked the runways, as did glitzy lurex bodysuits and leotards.
 While they looked fab, we think we’ll stick to our comfy cotton briefs for now!

 The demi-bra (a half-cup structured bra) was a popular style, often with sheer lace inserts against silky satin.
+A demi-bra can be very sexy and actually a must have bra that every women should own.

-2020 style tip: demi-bras are great for wearing with low-cut tops.
+Style Tip: Demi-bras are great for wearing with low-cut tops.
 Larger-chested ladies, forgo the demi-bra and opt for the full cup to make the most of ya gifts.

 14. Cone bras